Athletic Trainers Nationwideprevent injuries for students and athletes

 Student athletes get hurt playing sports.
 An estimated 7.8 million high school students play organized sports, resulting in over 1.1 million injuries each year.
 These are most often strains and sprains.
 Although concussion, contusions, and fractures are common.
 About 7% of injuries are severe enough to require surgery.
 Injuries to young soldiers and athletes —

-Strive American Medical Association athletic training is a part of Strives Musculoskeletal Strengthening Program.
+Strive American Medical Association athletic training is part of a Musculoskeletal Strengthening Program.
 Student athletes in high school are a population served by Strive athletic trainers.

 How frequently do sports injuries occur?